MaLeLabTs/SearchAndReplaceGenerator/README.md

 ---

-(1) This is a developement release--very experimental--, this is not intended to be a "production ready" release but is a tool for experimental assessment, for this reason the code may include unused classes and code documentation is partial.
+(1) This is a developement release--very experimental for research purposes--, this is not intended to be a "production ready" release but is a tool for experimental assessment, for this reason the code may include unused classes and code documentation is partial.

 (2) BibTeX format: